Three main differences between case interview and fit interview lie in the interviewer's assessment, the candidate's focus, and the timeline.

 This can be done by either:

-- Find another partner to practice with.
-Just make sure you both watch this Guide on how to conduct a case.
-A bad coach is always more harmful than not practicing at all.
+Find another partner to practice with.
+Watch this Guide on how to conduct a case.
+Remember, a bad coach/partner is always more harmful than not practicing at all.

 Tip #3: Start training consulting math